 Examples of these are evident in each Year group:

 Year 1 – In History, pupils learn about Toys through the ages linked to English writing.

-Year 2- In History, Year 2 pupils study the Great Fire of London and use this to write a newspaper report in English.
+Year 2- In History, Year 2 pupils study the Great Fire of London and Explorers through the centuries.

 Year 3- In Year 3 learn about the River Nile and link this to their History topic in Ancient Egypt.